The Supreme Court rules Yeshiva University must recognize student LGBTQ group for now

 Justice Samuel Alito wrote, "The First Amendment guarantees the right to the free exercise of religion, and if that provision means anything, it prohibits a State from enforcing its own preferred interpretation of Holy Scripture.
 Yet that is exactly what New York has done in this case, and it is disappointing that a majority of this Court refuses to provide relief."

-According to the court record, the Yeshiva University Pride Alliance sued the university last year after the school refused to officially recognize the student group on the grounds that it conflicted with the school's interpretation of the Torah.
+According to the court record, the YU Pride Alliance sued the university last year after the school refused to officially recognize the student group on the grounds that it conflicted with the school's interpretation of the Torah.

 A New York state trial court sided with the student group, ruling that Yeshiva University violated the New York City Human Rights Law, which prohibits discrimination on the basis of sexual orientation and gender in public accommodations.
 A state appeals court later left that ruling in place.